linode/docs/docs/guides/networking/linode-network/ip-failover/index.md

 ## Configure Failover

 The instructions within this guide enable you to configure failover using IP Sharing and the [lelastic](https://github.com/linode/lelastic) tool, a Linode provided tool based on GoBGP that automates much of the configuration.
-If you prefer to manually configure failover software, follow the [Configuring IP Failover over BPG using FRR](/docs/guides/ip-failover-bgp-frr/) guide or use any BGP client that you wish.
+While lelastic enables many basic implementations of failover, you may want to consider using FRR or any other BGP client if your implementation is more advanced.
+See[Configuring IP Failover over BPG using FRR](/docs/guides/ip-failover-bgp-frr/).

 {{< note >}}
 If your data center supports the legacy method (ARP), use the [Configuring IP Failover using keepalived](/docs/guides/ip-failover-keepalived/) guide instead.
 That guide should also be used when setting up failover for VLAN IP addresses.